Tatiana Prowell: Career

 In 2017, Prowell and colleagues called for further modernization of eligibility criteria to improve patient access to clinical trials of investigational cancer treatments and to ensure that enrolled populations are representative of patients likely to receive these treatments in the postmarket setting.
 Prowell has been a particular advocate for inclusion of patients with brain metastases in clinical trials given the prevalence of the condition and their high degree of unmet medical need.
 NCI Cancer Therapy Evaluation Program (CTEP) subsequently announced that the updated eligibility criteria were mandatory for use in all CTEP-sponsored clinical trials.
 Following widespread adoption of these criteria, multiple drugs have demonstrated effectiveness against brain metastases.

 Prowell and Don Dizon have called upon the field of medicine to abandon language that dehumanizes patients.
-While serving as Chair of the American Society of Clinical Oncology's 2020 Annual Meeting Education Committee, Prowell co-authored the The Language of Respect document intended to address these issues as well as mitigate unconscious gender and racial bias in speaker introductions at conferences.
-By 2022, the Language of Respect guidelines had been translated into 5 languages and adapted for use by 17 professional societies.
+While serving as Chair of the American Society of Clinical Oncology's 2020 Annual Meeting Education Committee, Prowell co-authored The Language of Respect document intended to address these issues as well as mitigate unconscious gender and racial bias in speaker introductions at conferences.
+By 2022, the Language of Respect guidelines had been translated into five languages and adapted for use by 17 professional societies.

 Prowell rose to prominence on Twitter during the COVID-19 pandemic as a reliable source of medical news and public health commentary.
 In March 2020, she tweeted seeking a convalescent plasma donor for a physician family member who was critically ill with COVID-19.
 The tweet led to an outpouring of messages from thousands of prospective convalescent plasma donors, as well as others also seeking plasma for their own family members.
 Prowell worked to connect potential donors and recipients to donation centers throughout the U.S. before the U.S. Food and Drug Administration and the American Red Cross set up a convalescent plasma donation program.
 By April 10, 2020, The Atlantic journalist Sarah Zhang reported that 20,000 potential donors reached out to Mount Sinai Hospital.
 Prowell's tweet and subsequent efforts earned her a Webby Special Achievement in May 2020 for "her use of the Internet to organize a blood drive and to inspire COVID-19 survivors to donate their plasma to those still in the fight to recover."